First Aid & Wound Care

 Before you perform any first aid on cuts or scrapes, thoroughly wash and dry your hands to help prevent the possibility of an infection.
 If the wound is minor, it should stop bleeding on its own.
 For more severe cuts or scrapes, apply gentle pressure with a bandage from your first aid kit and elevate the wound to help the bleeding stop.
 Clean the wound with water to reduce the risk of infection and remove any dirt or debris using a pair of first aid scissors.
 Clean the scissors with alcohol before using them on a wound.

-After the bleeding has stopped and the wound is clean, apply an antibiotic cream in a thin layer.
+After the bleeding has stopped and the wound is clean, apply an antibiotic ointment in a thin layer.
 This will keep the area moist and help prevent scarring from occurring.
 Stop treatment if you notice a rash or other irritation.
 Cover the wound or scrape using rolled gauze, a gauze pad with tape, or a traditional bandage.
 This will keep the wounded area clean.
 If the wound looks deep, you may need to consider a tetanus shot.
 Give the wound time to heal and pay close attention to look for any signs of infection.
 This may include redness, worsening pain, warmth, or swelling of the area.

 Every home should have at least one first aid kit stocked with supplies.
 If you don't have a first aid or wound care kit, here are some basics items that should be included: